JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `makeTask`

 Make a new task in the colony.
-Secured function to authorised members
+Secured function to authorised members.

 **Parameters**